Purpose of these procedures

 6. Procedures for Investigators

-The Secretary has delegated all functions under the PID Act to FAS CMD and has also delegated the investigative functions to a number of positions within the department.
+The Secretary has delegated all functions under the PID Act to CPO CMG and has also delegated the investigative functions to a number of positions within the department.
 If an Authorised Officer allocates a matter for investigation, the Investigators must follow a number of steps under the PID Act.

 Step 1: Provide initial information to disclosers